What is a Homebuyers Survey Report?

 What home survey should I get?

-There are three basic types of house survey RICS Level 1 – Home Survey (Condition Report), RICS Level 2 Home Survey (Homebuyers Report) and RICS Level 3 – Home Survey (Building Survey).
-This article has focused on the Homebuyers Report, which is the most popular type of survey.
+There are three types of house survey: RICS Level 1 – Home Survey (Condition Report), RICS Level 2 Home Survey (Homebuyers Report) and RICS Level 3 – Home Survey (Building Survey).
+This article has focused on the Homebuyer Report, the most popular survey type.
 However, the other two options have their pros and cons.

 RICS Level 1 – Condition Report